dlambert-personal/dlambert-personal/README.md

 - 🌱 I’m currently learning events and working with event-based APIs.
 - 📫 How to reach me: [@dlambert on twitter](https://twitter.com/dlambert/), or find me on [LinkedIn](https://www.linkedin.com/in/dlambert/).

-I also write about software stuff [here](http://blog.componentoriented.com/) and photography and motorsports-related stuff [here](https://lambertpix.com/).

 ### Latest Blog Posts
 I write about software stuff at [blog.componentoriented.com](http://blog.componentoriented.com/).
 Here are my latest updates: